Internet censorship in the United Kingdom: Search engines

-The Google search engine Google Search includes a SafeSearch filter which restricts the content returned by a search.
-In December 2012 the option to turn the filter off entirely was removed.

 In July 2013 Prime Minister David Cameron called on Internet search engines to "blacklist" certain search terms, so that they would bring up no results.
 Microsoft quickly responded by introducing a blacklist provided by the Child Exploitation and Online Protection Centre (CEOP).
 A 'pop-up' warning appears on the UK version of its search engine Bing when searches contravene the blacklist.
 In November 2013 Google announced that 100,000 "blacklisted" search terms would no longer give any results, while 13,000 would produce a warning message.
 Child protection experts, including a former head of the CEOP, have warned that these measures will not help to protect children because most child pornography on the Internet is on hidden networks inaccessible through these search engines.

 Cartoons

-In 2009 the UK Ministry of Justice claimed that legislation was needed to reduce the availability of hardcore paedophilic cartoon pornography on the internet, particularly from Japan.
+In 2009 the UK Ministry of Justice claimed that legislation was needed to reduce the availability of hardcore paedophilic cartoon pornography on the internet.
 The decision was made to make possession of cartoon pornography depicting minors illegal in the UK.
 The Coroners and Justice Act 2009 (sections 62–68), which came into force on 6 April 2010, created an offence in England, Wales and Northern Ireland of possession of a prohibited image of a child.
 The maximum penalty is three years imprisonment and listing on the sex offender registry.

 A prohibited cartoon image is defined as one which involves a minor in situations which are pornographic and "grossly offensive, disgusting or otherwise of an obscene character".
 The Act makes it illegal to own any picture depicting under-18s participating in sexual activities, or depictions of sexual activity in the presence of someone under 18 years old.
 The definition of a "child" in the Act includes depictions of 16- and 17-year-olds who are over the age of consent in the UK, as well as any adults where the "predominant impression conveyed" is of a person under the age of 18.
 "The law has been condemned by a coalition of graphic artists, publishers, and MPs, fearing it will criminalise graphic novels such as Lost Girls and Watchmen."